zitadel/zitadel/docs/docs/guides/integrate/identity-providers/gitlab.md

 2. Select [Edit Profile](https://gitlab.com/-/profile)
 3. Click on [Applications](https://gitlab.com/-/profile/applications) in the side navigation

-For **GitLab Self-Hosted** go to your GitLab Selfhosted instanceand follow the same steps as for GitLab.
+For **GitLab Self-Hosted** go to your GitLab self-hosted instance and follow the same steps as for GitLab.

 Fill in the application name.